 My second recipe is for those who have a bit more time to spare and want to incorporate some protein into their breakfast.
-I’m talking about the less than ten minute omelet!
+I’m talking about the EASIEST Omelette.
 (The real recipe says that it takes two minutes, but I’m a slow poke in the early hours of the morning.)
 This meal always leaves me feeling so full and ready to tackle the day ahead!

 - 2 eggs

 - 4 mini peppers